 \subsection{Example: unbounded case}

-We now illustrate our former truncation result on a simple univariate example.
-There many relevant quantities are analytically available, so we can carefully isolate the effect of the truncation.
-We consider the same example as in \cite{Wang2019TheoQSMC}, namely an Ornstein--Uhlenbeck diffusion targeting a Gaussian quasi-stationary distribution.
-Throughout, we write $\mathcal N(\mu, \sigma^2)$ for the univariate Gaussian distribution with mean $\mu\in\R$ and variance $\sigma^2>0$.
+We now illustrate our former truncation result on a Gaussian example.
+In this setting, many relevant quantities are analytically available, so we can carefully isolate the effect of the truncation.
+We consider a similar example to \cite{Wang2019TheoQSMC}, namely an Ornstein--Uhlenbeck (OU) diffusion targeting a Gaussian quasi-stationary distribution.
+We will see that in any dimension $d\ge 1$, for a truncation level $M$, the error decays like $\exp(-M)$ up to some (dimension-dependent) multiplicative constant.
+In the univariate setting $d=1$, we will be able to explicitly compute this constant.
+Thus truncating the killing rate in this example appears to be robust with respect to dimension, in that the error decays exponentially for any dimension.